department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-09-24-package-forms-library.md

 #### Updating app code

 By this point, the package will already exist, but due to some babel and webpack config it will be masquerading as if it were still spread across `platform/forms` and `platform/forms-system`.
-This is where each app team updates their code to import directly from the new package.
+This is where we open a PR for each app team and update their code to import directly from the new package.
+Separate PRs for each app team will make each one easier to merge without requiring a codeowner review from every single team.

-Once app teams have done this, we will be able to remove those temporary configs and add an ESLint rule to prevent direct imports from `platform/packages/forms-library` in order to make sure that the forms library is treated like a package moving forward.
+Once app teams approve these PRs that we create, we will be able to remove those temporary configs and add an ESLint rule to prevent direct imports from `platform/packages/forms-library` in order to make sure that the forms library is treated like a package moving forward.

 Actual active time here will be fairly low (< 1 day), and will involve waiting for app teams before we will be able to finish the platform changes.